 - Meditation and other relaxation techniques to calm the mental turmoil.

 Communication is the key to prevention.
 As children who are traumatised, stressed, neglected or abused are more prone to develop DID, it is important to talk and provide emotional support to them at the earliest to prevent damaging their mental health.

-Counselling parents for a healthy parenting style and happier family environment may help the kids cope with stressful situations easily.
+Counselling parents about a healthy parenting style and a happier family environment may help the kids cope with stressful situations easily.